zuplo/docs/docs/articles/monetization-webhook-setup.md

 The Zuplo
 [`StripeMonetizationPlugin`](/docs/articles/stripe-monetization-plugin.md)
 enables your Zuplo API to listen to Stripe Webhook subscription events.
-This plugin adds an endpoint that is used when configuring the Stripe Webhook.
+This plugin adds an endpoint that's used when configuring the Stripe Webhook.

 1. To start, navigate to the **Code** section of your Zuplo project.
 On the `modules` folder click the **+** button and select **Runtime Extension**.